ElvisCuiHan/scGTM/README.md

 scBCM provides a high-level implementation of various marginal distributions including Poisson, negative binomial (NB), zero-inflated Poisson (ZIP) and zero-inflatd negative binomial (ZINB).
 Further, it utilizes particle swarm optimization algorithm in the package ***pyswarms*** to optimize the objective function.
 Thus, it aims to be user-friendly and customizable.

-### All-in-one function

 You can import scBCM as any other Python module,

 ```python
 import pyswarms as ps
 ```

-Suppose we have a cell-by-gene matrix where the first column corresponding to the pseudotime:
+The data should be a cell-by-gene matrix where the first column corresponding to the pseudotime:
 ```math
 Index Pseudotime Gene1 Gene2 ...
 1.    t1         y11   y12   ...